OctopusDeploy/docs/docs/administration/authentication/authentication-providers/active-directory-authentication.md

 Using Trusted Domains is supported by Octopus Deploy.
 Users from the domain the Octopus Deploy Server is a member of will always be allowed to log in.
 Users from domains that the Octopus Deploy Server's domain trusts will also be able to log in.

-The following diagram illustrates a typical configuration when there is a 2 way trust between the domains.
+The following diagram illustrates a typical configuration when there is a two way trust between the domains.

 ![Two-way trust](domains-twoway.png)

 In this configuration the Octopus Server is executing as a service account from the same domain that the machine is a member of.
 When logging in, users from DomainA can use their AD username or UPN whereas users from DomainB must use *DOMAIN\user* username format.
 This is required so that the API calls Octopus makes can locate the domain controller for the correct domain (DomainB in this example).

-Another common scenario is to have a 1 way trust between the domains.
+Another common scenario is to have a one way trust between the domains.
 This configuration is illustrated in the following diagram

 ![One-way trust](domains-oneway.png)